momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 In practice, Count Jumps on a high platform will get less distance than ones on the ground
 {{< /hint >}}

-### Prestrafe (KZT version)
+### Prestrafe [KZT version]
 KZT’s origin as a server plugin for CSGO gives it a unique implementation of Prestrafe.
 Prestrafe functions as a speed boost that is tracked separately from a player’s move speed, The player’s “final move speed” = “normal move speed” + “Prestrafe boost”.
-In KZT, the value stored in player’s “Prestrafe boost” is not affected by friction instead, it will gradually return to 0 if it hits its maximum of +25 or if the player stops Prestrafing while grounded.
+In KZT, the value stored in the player’s “Prestrafe boost” is not affected by friction instead, it will gradually return to 0 if it hits its maximum of +25 or if the player stops Prestrafing while grounded.
 {{< hint info >}}
 The amount your mouse has to move for a Prestrafe in KZT is more lenient compared to 1.6 Climb, your Prestrafe path can be closer to a straight line
 {{</hint>}}